Luke 3

 Produce therefore fruits worthy of repentance, and begin not to say within yourselves, We have Abraham as our father; for I say to you, that God is able of these stones to raise up children to Abraham.

-Here in this gospel, it says that John addresses the multitudes with this saying, while in the Gospel of Matthew it tells us specifically that this saying from John was addressed only to the Pharisees and Sadducees that were coming to him to be baptized.
-Luke used the term "multitudes" for a reason; this term itself expends wider, and it includes all those groups that consider themselves righteous in the eyes of the Lord.
-As it says in verse 8, they are all children of Abraham, because all Jews consider themselves in that way.
-That is why the term "multitudes" is used.
+This gospel says that John addresses the multitudes with this saying, while the Gospel of Matthew tells us that this saying from John was addressed only to the Pharisees and Sadducees coming to him to be baptized.
+Luke used the term “multitudes” for a reason; this term itself expands wider, and it includes all those groups that consider themselves righteous in the eyes of the Lord.
+As it says in verse 8, they are all children of Abraham because all Jews consider themselves in that way.
+That is why the term “multitudes” is used.

-"Offspring of vipers".
+“Offspring of vipers.”
 Think of the viper snake itself.
 Their tongues are split in two.
-The ones that have acted as vipers at one moment are glorifying the Lord and then crucifying the Lord of life.
+Those who have acted as vipers, at one moment, are glorifying the Lord and then crucifying the Lord of life.
 These are the offspring of vipers.

-"who warned you to flee from the wrath to come".
-The multitudes have come to John because they were expecting John to provide the way for them, but he is not the way, just the messenger.
+“Who warned you to flee from the wrath to come.”
+The multitudes came to John because they were expecting John to provide the way for them, but he was not the way; he was just the messenger.
 But when the way to be saved has come, they have rejected the Lord of life.

 And even now the axe also lies at the root of the trees; every tree therefore producing not good fruit is cut down and cast into the fire.

-In this verse, it gives a general warning to all humans.
-Both men and women should be ready and waiting for the Lord of life to come soon.
-All deeds and thoughts will be accounted for when the final judgment day comes for all humans.
+This verse gives a general warning to all humans.
+Both men and women should be ready and waiting for the Lord of Life to come soon.
+For all humans, all deeds and thoughts will be accounted for when the final judgment day comes.

 And the multitudes asked him, saying, What then shall we do?